-SAP NetWeaver AS ABAP Release 750, ©Copyright 2016 SAP AG.
-All rights reserved.ABAP - Keyword Documentation → ABAP - Overview → ABAP Memory Organization - Overview →
+SAP NetWeaver AS ABAP Release 752, ©Copyright 2017 SAP AG.
+All rights reserved.ABAP - Keyword Documentation → ABAP - Overview → ABAP Programs in AS ABAP →

-The following figure shows the general memory organization of ABAP programs up to the level of the internal session:
+The following figure shows the general organization of sessions for ABAP programs and their memory areas up to the internal session level:

 The application layer of an AS ABAP can be distributed across multiple application servers.
 If an AS ABAP has more than one application server, these are normally instanced on different computers.
 It is also possible, however, for multiple application servers of one or more AS ABAPs to be instanced on the same host computer.
 The transaction SM51 shows an overview of the application server of the current AS ABAP and which computers it is instanced on.
 The network name of the computer on which the current application server is instanced can be taken from the system field sy-host in an ABAP program.

-Every application server has access to the central AS ABAP database.
+Every application server has access to the standard database of the AS ABAP.
 Each application server has its own shared memory.
-The ABAP runtime environment uses the shared memory for programs, program data, and buffers (for example, in SAP buffering).
+The ABAP runtime environment uses the shared memory for programs, program data, and buffers (for example, in table buffering).
 ABAP programs can store shared objects and data clusters in the shared memory.

-The shared memory is frequently used and may therefore become a sparse resource, which can result in bottlenecks when saving data explicitly from ABAP programs.
+The shared memory is frequently used and may therefore become a sparse resource, which can result in bottlenecks when explicitly storing data from ABAP programs.

 Logging on to an application server opens a user session.
 Logons take place using SAP GUI, the RFC interface, or ICF (including APC).
-A user session is assigned its own memory area of the user memory, in which SPA/GPA parameters can be stored.
-There are various types of user sessions and various rules apply when ABAP programs are executed:
+A user session is assigned a standalone memory area, the user memory, which can be used as follows in ABAP programs:

 The maximum number of user sessions is configured using the profile parameter rdisp/tm_max_no.
 The profile parameter rdisp/rfc_max_login determines which percentage of the sessions can be opened using the RFC interface.